West Princes Street Gardens is open from 7am – 7:15pm

 A: West Princes Street Gardens sit within one of Scotland’s five UNESCO World Heritage sites and is one of the City’s signature and much treasured assets.

-It is vital that we secure much needed investment in the gardens' infrastructure which will ensure the space remains a wonderful and celebrated asset for the City, with a world class performance space, improved accessibility and supporting facilities that can continue to serve the needs of all residents, community groups and visitors.
+It is vital that we secure much needed investment in the gardens' infrastructure which will ensure the space remains a wonderful and celebrated asset for the City, with a world class performance space, improved accessibility, inclusivity, and supporting facilities that can continue to serve the needs of all residents, community groups and visitors.
 As Scotland’s capital and a leading city of culture, business and education, Edinburgh deserves a stunning and world class public green space in the heart of the city.
 The Quaich Project will enable the next chapter for the gardens to be written - a place to be enjoyed by locals and visitors alike.

 The Quaich Project takes its name from a traditional Highland ‘sharing cup’.
 Typically a shallow, two-handled cup crafted from wood or metal, quaichs are often treasured, personal items – proudly gifted from one generation to the next – and used to celebrate special occasions together, more often than not with a dram of Scotch whisky.